AUBGTheHUB/monolith/packages/web/README.md

 When trying to access restricted routes, the client sends the token and validates itself once again.

-`Create, Update and Delete` requests should pass the token in a `BEARER_TOKEN` header.
+`Create, Update and Delete` requests should pass the token in a `"BEARER-TOKEN"` header.

 ---